SPRING GATE OPEN MIC NIGHT

 - The venue has a very good in-house PA system with a snake on stage, and the venue has some decent vocal mics and stands.
 Passive DI boxes are available.
 There is one powered monitor in front of the stage.
 Percussion instruments such as cajon, congas or hand percussion are usually not mic'd.
 Due to time and space constraints, trap kits and full electric guitar rigs are discouraged.
 If players need to use any equipment beyond standard acoustic guitar with a pickup and vocals, such as pedalboards, keyboards, amplifiers, mic'd instruments, etc., please keep in mind that extended setup time takes time from other performers.

 - To be considerate of your fellow musicians, try to streamline your setup as much as possible, and be prepared to take the stage as soon as the player before you is finished.
-There is plenty of room near the beer bar to pre-stage your gear, tune up and get ready to perform.

 - The role of the host at Open Mic is to sign up performers and collect their contact information in case the venue wants to talk to them about dates.